Réseau des sports: Dubbed programming

 Because very few sporting events broadcast by RDS are carried by any other French-language broadcaster, exact simulcasts of other broadcasters on RDS are extremely rare.
 Even when another French-language broadcaster is carrying the event (e.g., the French Open or soccer matches involving teams from France), RDS will usually use its own commentators.
 However, for most events that do not either take place in Quebec or involve Quebec-based teams, RDS will rely on the applicable English-language broadcaster (Canadian or American), or some other international broadcast, for the video feed, including any graphics or game updates in the original feed.

 The visuals are then dubbed live-to-air with commentators in the RDS studios, who (in most cases) call the game off monitors instead of being on-site.
 The commentary is not a translation of the English language audio, although the background audio typically remains intact, and relevant information from the English commentary (e.g. injury reports, or explanations of onscreen graphics) may or may not be relayed by the RDS announcers.
 Interviews aired during the broadcast are undubbed, though RDS announcers will translate and summarize it after completion.

-The video is usually delayed by several seconds from the originating feed, in order to ensure that irrelevant items (such as U.S. network promos, apart from those for other events which will also air on RDS) are removed from the RDS broadcast.
+Excepting clean "international" feeds supplied by certain event organizers, the video is usually delayed by several seconds from the originating feed, in order to ensure that irrelevant items (such as U.S. network promos, apart from those for other events which will also air on RDS) are removed from the RDS broadcast.
 These are usually replaced by other images of the venue, additional game statistics, or RDS promos.

+Sister channels

 RDS2

-On June 15, 2011, Bell Media announced the launch of RDS2, a multiplex channel of RDS similar to TSN's equivalent TSN2, in the fall of 2011.
-The channel will be available in both standard and high definition.
-On September 19, 2011, Bell Media announced that RDS2's launch date will be October 7, 2011.
+RDS2 is a Canadian French language discretionary sports specialty channel, acting as the secondary feed of French language television network Réseau des sports, owned by CTV Specialty Television Inc. The channel was launched on October 7, 2011, to coincide with the start of the 2011 MLB post-season; its launch night programming included coverage of the Division Series and a documentary on the Montreal Expos.

+As with its English-language equivalent TSN2, it is a secondary outlet for programming that cannot be aired on the main network, and operates under the same Canadian Radio-television and Telecommunications Commission (CRTC) licence as RDS itself.

+RDS Info

+RDS Info is a Canadian French language discretionary digital cable 24-hour sports information specialty channel.
+It is owned by CTV Specialty Television Inc., a division of Bell Media (80%) and ESPN (20%).

+The channel was launched on October 21, 2004, under the name Réseau Info-Sports (or RIS).

+On January 23, 2012, RIS launched a high definition feed and rebranded as "RDS Info".